 Crash & Learn: All Aboard Properties CEO Life Lessons

-I had the pleasure of interviewing All Aboard Properties CEO Mr. Andy Clark twice within the past year.
-The second time was at Halifax Hospital when he gave me a copy of his book, Crash & Learn: A true story of surviving a plane crash and financial crisis.
+I had the pleasure of interviewing All Aboard Properties CEO Mr. Andy Clark on two occasions.
+The second interview was in December 2021, when he initiated a therapeutic art endowment for the Halifax Health Medical Center located in Daytona Beach.
+At that time, he gave me a copy of his book, Crash & Learn: A true story of surviving a plane crash and financial crisis.

 Mr. Clark had a horrific plane crash in 2009 when he attempted an emergency landing at Daytona Beach International Airport.
 His father was with him.
-It didn't end well for either.
+No spoilers; it didn't end well for either.

 As you may recall, in 2009, the United States of America was in a deep recession.
 As I wrote in the above-referenced second interview, Mr. Clark did not have health insurance.
 The Great Recession had forced him to drop his coverage, leaving him short the money needed to pay his hospital bill.
 Halifax worked with him on a payment plan.